 oJlon adj. "the whole [law]" - whole.
 Accusative object of the infinitive "to do / obey."
 Presumably Paul is making the point that the maintenance of covenant standing, and thus the appropriation of the promised Abrahamic blessings, by means of obedience to covenant regulations, requires complete obedience of all regulations, Deut.28:58-59.
 Paul is by no means alone in this understanding of the inter-dependence of Biblical law, cf. Jam.2:10.
 Of course, the members of the circumcision party, having adopted the nomism of second temple Judaism, would not have held such a ridged view of the law's demands.
 Note how Jesus exposes the hypocrisy of the Pharisees with their highly developed reductionism, happily affirming doable "gnat" law, while ignoring the weightier matters of the law, matters of justice.
 "He is committing himself to every line and word of Old Testament Law (surely the totality of God's law inc. NT?)", Junkins.

-The third reason for not getting circumcised / submitting to the law of Moses to maintain justification / covenant standing / a right relationship with God, for the appropriation of divine blessing / life, is that it alienates a believer from Christ and consequently from grace / promise / God's covenant mercy.
+The third reason for not getting circumcised / submitting to the law of Moses to maintain justification (the state of being set right with God, along with all the blessings that such entails) is that it alienates a believer from Christ and consequently from grace / promise / God's covenant mercy.
 Bligh points out that linking prepositions would have been better grammatically for this verse, but by leaving them out Paul establishes a "more dramatic and emphatic" sentence.

 oiJtineV rel. pro. "you who" - whoever, everyone who.
 Paul typically uses a complex pronoun for a simple "you who".